Anxiety and depression

 Patients are checked for dental mercury poisoning (1).

 These are water-based plant and stone derived vibrational essences that are similar to high potency homeopathic preparations in that they have no material content.
-When indicated, Bach flower preparations are selected with vegatesting.
+When indicated, Bach flower preparations are selected with vegatesting and muscle testing.

 For example, a moody nine-year-old boy was helped with Bach flower treatment – see the testimonial below.